Contents of this Article

 Notice that, in the upper right corner, there is an option to duplicate the sequence and open it on its corresponding library.

 On the right side of the screen, you have the plasmid or linear map of your sequence.
 The view will depend on the features you decide to show or hide.
-In some cases (like in the image shown) there is a warning icon indicating there is something wrong with the view.
-In this case, not all the cut sites are shown since the total amount is higher than the limit established.
+On the left side, you can see the sequence map.

 Notice that some sequences can be displayed with base pairs or amino acids, with or without color codes.